shantanuparabumd/ASTAR/readme.md

 ## Source Code Files
 - [`astar3.py`](astar3.py) - Contains the implementation of Dijkstra algorithm to solve the path planning problem.
   + The program will run a dijkstra algorithm for path planning and create a video.
-This video will be outputted in the end.
+This video will be saved after execution.
   + Once the program runs  completetly it will show  a image output of optimum path.
   + Press enter once the image is shown this will complete the video recording
   + The program will ask the user to give the inputs for start and goal and check wheter it is valid

 Note: The output video is created as Astar01.avi which is converted to mp4 using another software.

+  To test any other initial state and goal state, provide the states to --InitState and --GoalState parameter while running the code.
+Same as in step 3

+  The canvas size is 600*250 in Cartesian.
+  The inputs of initial and goal nodes should be given in Cartetsian Coordinates.

 ## How to Run the Program: